Zhengqbbb/cz-git/docs/cli/install.md

 # Getting Started

 ## As global use
-> ==Recommend:== Compared with the npm or npx startup method, Node can be started more directly once, that you to use the `czg` CLI in any project at a faster speed
+> ==Recommend:== Compared with the npm or npx startup method, Node.js can be started more directly once, that you to use the `czg` CLI in any project at a faster speed

 ```sh
 npm install -g czg